Chart Color Schemes

 Infrastructure

-Laurieton - Bonny Hills has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally
+Laurieton - Bonny Hills has emerging levels of nearby infrastructure activity, ranking in the 22ndth percentile nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified nine projects likely influencing the region.
-Notable initiatives include the Beach to Beach Shared Path project, planned for completion in June 2023, and the Lake Cathie Public School upgrade, scheduled from July 2022 to December 2023.
-The Whitewater Terrace Development at Lake Cathie is also underway, with an expected finish in September 2024.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified nine projects potentially impacting the area.
+Notable ones include the Beach to Beach Shared Path project and the Lake Cathie Public School upgrade.
+The Whitewater Terrace Development in Lake Cathie is also notable.
+Relevant projects are detailed below.

 Professional plan users can use the search below to filter and access additional projects.